 Abies nebrodensis once formed significant forests in northern Sicily, but for a time it was thought to be extinct in the wild until it was rediscovered in 1957 (Debreczy & Rácz 2011).
 Today it ranks as one of the most threatened conifers in the world – only 30 individuals cling to the denuded slopes of Mt.
 Scalone in the Nebrodi Mountains.
 As such, it has been the subject of much study and of intense conservation efforts in recent decades, efforts that have sought to combine in-situ and ex-situ approaches (Schicchi, Knees & Gardner 2019).
 Conservation efforts have seen the species planted outside its narrow extant range in Sicily, but in these areas it continues to be the threatened by the effects of climate change, the poor health of young trees propagated in local nurseries, and the risk of hybridisation with nearby plantations of A. cephalonica (Schicchi, Knees & Gardner 2019).
 It is remarkable that a species so highly threatened as this has only been made available in very modest quantities for ex-situ planting in Botanic Gardens.

 There are several important ex-situ conservation plantings across our area.
 In the UK the two principal plantings are at the Sir Harold Hillier Gardens and at Dawyck Botanic Garden.
 At the Hillier Gardens numerous trees are grown under the accession number 1977.1215; these are genuine, but sadly there are no associated records (B. Clarke pers. comm.
 2021).
 At Dawyck, 15 wild genotypes are represented by plantings made in the early 2000s.
 These trees are all of traceable wild-origin and their identity is verified (Schicchi, Knees & Gardner 2019; BG-BASE data 2020) as is the identity of the Hillier trees (pers. obs.
 2020).
 Other verified material grows in several collections in our area, but rarely in large numbers.
+The tallest, 24 m in 2019, grows at Leonardslee in Sussex and appears to be genuine (O. Johnson pers. comm.
+2021).

 Several institutions that report A. nebrodensis in their collections actually grow a hybrid (A. nebrodensis × ?) (see below).
 In assessing the presence of A. nebrodensis in collections, or indeed any taxon so highly threatened as this, it is vitally important that material has been expertly verified.
 Where this is not the case, or where the provenance of material is uncertain, trees should be viewed with suspicion and omitted from reports; a principle that we will apply here.
 Of the two trees discussed in New Trees (Grimshaw & Bayton 2009) only the one at Bedgebury has been seen in the preparation of this account, and this appears genuine.
 Besides the Dawyck trees, other known-origin examples grow at Bedgebury National Pinetum in the UK (from a more recent gathering than the aforementioned specimen), in the Gothenburg Botanic Garden, Sweden (descended from collections made in Sicily in 1963 (Aldén 2006)), and at the Botanical Garden of Rome, Italy (J. Grimshaw pers. comm.
 2020).